AI & Agents

 Claude.ai caps files at 30MB each in the chat interface.
 You can attach up to 20 files per conversation, and images max out at 8,000 x 8,000 pixels.
 Full breakdown by access method:

 Claude accepts 10 document formats and 4 image formats.
-Knowing which types work saves you from failed uploads.
+Here's the full list to save you a failed upload.

 Documents: